IKNL/v6-blueberry-installation-scripts/README.md

 ### Lifecycle management

 The `./install-all.sh` script is designed to run multiple times.
 You can also use it to update the vantage6 node to the latest version.
 It will not overwrite any configuration files except if you explicitly tell it to do so.

 You have the following scripts available to manage the vantage6 node:

 - `./start.sh` - Starts the vantage6 node
 - `./stop.sh` - Stops the vantage6 node
 - `./attach.sh` - View the logs of the vantage6 node if its running
+- ./install-all.sh - Reinstall and reconfigure the vantage6 node

 ### Debugging